vcon-dev/draft-ietf-vcon-vcon-overview/draft-ietf-vcon-vcon-container.md

 A contact center may service multiple purposes or customers.
 In this scenario it is important to label the conversation segment or dialog.
-The agent or automita which services the dialog are required to have a specific skill.
+The agent or automata which services the dialog are required to have a specific skill.
 To facilitate this in a vCon dialog, the skill parameter is provided.
 The string values of the skill parameter are contact center specific.